jaanga/terrain3/elevations/elevations-get-path-kml/readme.md

 ### Mission

-* Read a KML file
+* Read any KML file from Caltopo
 * Open Google API Map at location and display KML path
 * Obtain elevation data from Google
 * Display and save the data